gsig/PyVideoResearch/README.md

 * cv2
 * torchvision

-See remote libraries under external/ for requirements if using their corresponding baselines.
+See external libraries under external/ for requirements if using their corresponding baselines.

 Run the following to get both this repository and the remote repositories under external/

 ```
 git clone git@github.com:gsig/PyVideoResearch.git
-git fetch
+git submodule update --init --recursive
 ```